Climate change: Young people very worried - survey

 One 16-year-old said: "It's different for young people - for us, the destruction of the planet is personal."

 The survey across 10 countries was led by Bath University in collaboration with five universities.
 It's funded by the campaign and research group Avaaz.
-It claims to be the biggest of its kind, with responses from 10,000 people between 16 and 25.
+It claims to be the biggest of its kind, with responses from 10,000 people aged between 16 and 25.

 Many of those questioned perceive that they have no future, that humanity is doomed, and that governments are failing to respond adequately.